insieme/insieme/README.md

     $ cd build
     $ driver/integration_tests -w 8

-Furthermore this integration test driver provides useful features, like repeating a test multiple times.
+Furthermore the integration test driver provides useful features, like repeating a test multiple times.
 See a full list of options by using `-h` as argument.